 - The defendant (the accused party) owed the plaintiff a duty of care.
 All drivers assume a duty of care to other drivers, passengers, pedestrians, and others on the roadway when they get behind the wheel.
 If an auto accident stems from a defective product, such as bad brakes, the manufacturer owed a duty of care to its consumers.
 An accident due to a roadway defect, such as a broken stoplight, comes under the duty of care of the party in charge of roadway maintenance.

 - The defendant breached his or her duty of care.
 The defendant’s breach of care is the crux of personal injury law.
 It is the plaintiff’s burden of proof to convince the judge or jury of the defendant’s breach of duty, such as texting and driving or driving under the influence.
 The right personal injury lawyer is critical in this step, as it is your lawyer who can gather evidence and eyewitness testimonies, and use a variety of means to recreate your accident and prove its cause(s).
 If a car accident takes the form of a defective product case, the plaintiff does not bear the burden of proving this element.

 - The defendant’s breach of duty caused the accident.
 It is not enough to show that the defendant was negligent, careless, or reckless in some way – his or her act of negligence must have been the main cause of the car accident.
 For example, if Driver A fell asleep behind the wheel just as a defective stoplight made Driver B run a red light and collide with Driver A, the defective light would be the main cause of the accident, not the drowsy driver.
 Despite Driver A’s negligence, he or she would most likely not be liable for Driver B’s injuries.

 - The accident caused compensable damages.
 If a plaintiff did not suffer any damages, there is no reason to file a personal injury claim.
-Damages may include physical injury, pain and suffering, mental anguish, emotional distress, medical bills, lost wages, lost capacity to work, lost quality of life, and/or property damage.
+Damages may include physical injury, pain and suffering, mental anguish, emotional distress, medical bills, lost wages, the lost capacity to work, lost quality of life, and/or property damage.